-In the years 1927 to 1947 the Chinese revolution underwent a second period of stagnation.
-During this period the KMT was in power, having separated itself from its youth and its own Jacobin wing.
+In the years 1927 to 1947, the Chinese revolution underwent a second period of stagnation.
+During this period the K.M.T. was in power, having separated itself from its youth and its own Jacobin wing.
 This was the Girondin period which had begun with the defeat of Sun Yat Sen and of the left.

-In the spring of 1927 social antagonisms brought about a political crisis and a subsequent split in the party.
-In the April of that year there were two KMT governments; a left wing one at Wu Han and a right wing one at Nanking.
-The differences between them were not great for the Wu Han regime itself was to keep its distance from the peasantry, now becoming active.
+In the spring of I927 social antagonisms brought about a political crisis and a subsequent split in the party.
+In the April of that year there were two K.M.T. governments; a left wing one at Wu Han and a right wing one at Nanking.
+The differences between them were not great, for the Wu Han regime itself was to keep its distance from the peasantry, now becoming active.
 The Nanking regime reacted in the same way.
 There was no difference between the agrarian policies of the two regimes.

-When the peasant movement in Honan took on the appearance of a mass revolt, Tan Ping San, the Minister of Agriculture at Wu Han, travelled to the province to 'prevent excesses'... (in other words to suppress the revolt).
-Tan Ping San was a Bolshevik and a member of the KTT (then working in close collaboration with the KMT).
-Chen Tu Hsiu, then still Party Leader, reasoned as follows: 'An agrarian policy which is too radical would create a contradiction between the army and the government in which the KTT is participating.
-The majority of army officers come from a background of small landowners who would be the first people to suffer in an agrarian reform.'
+When the peasant movement in Honan took on the appearance of a mass revolt, Tan Ping San, the Minister of Agriculture at Wu Han, travelled to the province to "prevent excesses" ..... (in other words to suppress the revolt).
+But Tan Ping San was a Bolshevik and a member of the K.T.T. (then working in close collaboration with the K.M.T.).
+Chen Tu Hsiu, then still Party Leader reasoned as follows; "An agrarian policy which is too radical would create a contradiction between the army and the government in which the K.T.T. is participating.
+The majority of army officers come from a background of small landowners who would be the first people to suffer in an agrarian reform."

 This is yet another example of why it proved necessary to renew the ranks of the Bolshevik Party with peasants.
-It was clear, moreover, that the Wu Han administration stood between the peasant revolts and the Nanking government and that, because of its petit-bourgeois base, it did not take its flirtation with radical Jacobinism too seriously.
-As a result it was forced to surrender to Nanking at the beginning of 1928, leaving Chiang Kai-shek master of the situation.
+It was clear, moreover, that the Wu Han administration stood between the peasant revolts and the Nanking government, and that, because of its petit-bourgeois base, it did not take its flirtation with Jacobinism too seriously.
+As a result, it was forced to surrender to Nanking at the beginning of 1928, leaving Chiang Kai Shek master of the situation.

-As the Nanking government of Chiang proved victorious in the critical year of 1927, great working class uprisings had to be put down in Shanghai and Canton.
+Although the Nanking government of Chiang proved victorious in the critical year of I927, working class revolts had to be put down in Shanghai and Canton.
 It is claimed by some that these uprisings were attempts by the Chinese proletariat to influence events in a revolutionary direction.
 This could not have been the case.
-Twenty-two years after the massacres in these two towns the Chinese Ministry of Social Affairs announced that in China there were fourteen industrial towns and just over a million industrial workers in a population of between four and five hundred millions-i.e. industrial workers comprised less than 0.25% of the population.
-In 1927 this figure must have been still lower.
+Twenty-two years after the massacres in these two towns, the Chinese Ministry of Social Affairs announced that in China there were fourteen industrial towns and just over a million industrial workers in a population of between four and five hundred millions i.e. industrial workers comprised less than 0.25% of the population.
+In I927 this figure must have been still lower.

 With the proletariat insignificant as a class in 1949, it seems unlikely that they could have engaged in revolutionary class activity twenty-two years earlier.
-The Shanghai uprising of March 1927 was a popular uprising whose aim was to support

-Chiang Kai-shek's Northern Expedition.
-The workers only played a significant role in it because Shanghai was China's most industrialised town, where one-third of the Chinese proletariat happened to live.
-The uprising was 'radical-democratic' rather than proletarian in nature and was bloodily quelled by Chiang Kai-shek because he scorned Jacobinism, not because he feared the proletariat.
-The so-called 'Canton Commune' was no more than an adventure provoked by the Chinese Bolsheviks in an attempt to bring off what they had already failed to achieve in Wu Han.
+The Shanghai revolt of March 1927 was a popular uprising whose aim was to support Chiang Kai Shek's Northern Expedition.
+The workers only played a significant role in it because Shanghai was China's most industrialised town, where one third of the Chinese proletariat happened to live.
+The uprising was "radical-democratic" rather than proletarian in nature and was boodily quelled by Chiang Kai Shek because he scorned Jacobinism, not because he feared the proletariat.
+The so-called "Canton Commune" was no more than an adventure provoked by the Bolsheviks in attempt to bring off what they had already failed to achieve in Wu Han.